Olibr Blogs

 • Active and Growing Community: Kotlin has a vibrant and rapidly growing community.
 This means you can find ample resources, libraries, and third-party tools to aid your backend development efforts.
 Also, the community’s active engagement ensures that Kotlin remains up to date with the latest industry trends.

 • Proven Adoption in the Industry: Many renowned companies have adopted Kotlin for backend development, thus attesting to its reliability and efficiency.
 Examples include Netflix, Uber, Pinterest, and JetBrains themselves.
-This means more companies using it make Kotlin even better for building the websites and apps.
+This means more companies using it make Kotlin even better for building websites and apps.

 Pointer image icon